nerfstudio-project/nerfstudio/README.md

 # Tooling

-We use [autoenv](https://github.com/hyperupcall/autoenv) to make setting up the environment and environment variables easier.
+One can use [autoenv](https://github.com/hyperupcall/autoenv) to make setting up the environment and environment variables easier.
 This will run the `.envrc` file upon entering the `/path/to/mattport` folder.
-It will also remove the set environment parameters upon leaving.
+It will also remove the environment parameters upon leaving.

 ```
 # Install direnv.